 Favor: On angled terrain typical to the hiking trails in the Whites, the heel lifts provided on your better-quality snowshoes are a huge plus.
 They aid stability, traction (by centering your weight), and help ease stress on the calf muscles.
 And on flat terrain they make your derrière look smashing.

-Oppose: On flat terrain they are like walking with high heels so they have to put down.
+Oppose: On flat terrain they are like walking with high heels so they have to be put down.
 In rolling terrain this may have to happen a lot.
 On some snowshoes, engaging and disengaging the heel lifts requires stooping down or clever trekking pole tricks.
 Ugh.

 Favor: Snowshoes are clunky.
 And the bigger and more effective they are, the clunkier they are.
 There are really no two ways around this.